BoruNotFound/HelloBoru/WebDev-Coursera/README.md

-This is the folder for assignments from coursera Web Development course:
+This is the folder for assignment solutions for coursera Web Development course:

 __HTML, CSS, and JavaScript for Web Developers__